cwtliu/yupik-tts/README.md

 ex. pissuryullrunrituk -> pissur yull run ri tuk
 3) Search for phoneme audio clip
 4) Concatenate phoneme sounds to form a word

+audiofiles directory
+any unit file with a 1 shows a 'hard' consonant so rr instead of r